Keeper-Security/slack-app/README.md

 # Keeper Slack App

 Slack integration for Keeper Security that enables secure credential access requests, approval workflows, and one-time share links directly within Slack.
+Zero knowledge end-to-end encryption is preserved through the use of a self-hosted application container.

 ## Overview